przekwas/final-exam-checklist/README.md

 Feel free to test another `npm run dev` after these installations to make sure everything is working clean.

-If everything seems fine then you're ready to go!
+If everything seems fine then you're ready to go ahead and push this to GitHub as your starting point. (note Stacey+Adam: DM me with your URL!)

 ### Exam Requirements